JaiLaff/Album-Master/README.md

-# Distinction Application
+# Distinction Application - Album Master

-Contained in the repo are all files relevant to the CDDMA Distinction Application I will be creating
+Using the iTunes Search API become a master at Music Album knowledge.

----
+Gather your personalised collection of favourite albums and quiz yourself on which tracks are from which album!